Hi, I'm Austin Marshall.

 Bioinformatic Tools

-Guppy Basecalling
+Nanopore Basecalling

 16S rRNA Classification

-Metagenomic Classification
+Metagenomic Analyses

 Metagenome-assembled Genomes